THOUGH I WAS BLIND, NOW I SEE (Part 1)￼

-“This man was not born blind because of any one person’s sins but because sin in general had corrupted the perfect balance that God had created in nature.
+“This man was not born blind because of any one person’s sins but because sin, in general, had corrupted the perfect balance that God had created in nature.
 Therefore, some maladies happen, not as a direct result of an individual’s sins, but as an indirect result of sin in general” (Andrew Wommack’s Commentary).

-Moreover, Jesus did not imply by His reply to His disciples’ question that it was God who made this man blind so that He could heal him at a certain time and so be glorified.
+Moreover, Jesus did not imply by His reply to His disciples’ question that it was God who made this man blind so that He could heal him at a particular time and so be glorified.
 Unfortunately, this is the belief of many religious people today.

 Jesus simply wanted His disciples to know that no matter the cause of this man’s blindness, it was the work of God to heal him.
 No matter the cause of your infirmity or sickness today, it is God’s work and delight to heal you (1 John 3:8, Matt.
 8:17, 1 Pet.
 2:24).

-Immediately after the miraculous healing of the man who was born blind all the people who had known him before were amazed, saying, “Is not this he who sat and begged?”
+Immediately after the miraculous healing of the man who was born blind, all the people who had known him before were amazed, saying, “Is not this he who sat and begged?”
 Some said, “This is he.”
 Others said, “He is like him.”
 He said, “I am he.”
 (John 9:8-9 NKJV).

 The man’s testimony generated more controversies!